layer5io/istio-service-mesh-workshop/lab-6/README.md

-# Exercise 6 - Creating a service mesh with Istio Proxy
+# lab 6 - Creating a service mesh with Istio Proxy

 ### What is a service mesh?